foxycoder/chef-shipyard/README.md

 # Usage

-First converge host with ```shipyard::server```
+- converge host with ```shipyard::server```
-Wait for deploy to finish, check that WebUI is reachable.
+- Wait for deploy to finish, check that WebUI is reachable.
-Then converge agent hosts with correct shipyard URL.
+- converge agent hosts with correct shipyard URL.

-Agents connects automaticaly, but needs to be enabled in WebUI
+Agents connects automaticaly, but need to be enabled in WebUI

 # Attributes